antoineGH/react_currency/README.md

 > https://exchangeratesapi.io/

-Data are published by the European Central Bank.
+Data are published hourly by the European Central Bank.

 ## 2. Installation instructions<a name="installation"></a>